LambdaSharp/LambdaSharpTool/src/DocFx/modules/LambdaSharp-Core.md

 <dt><code>LoggingStreamRole</code></dt>
 <dd>

-The <code>LoggingStreamRole</code> parameter sets the IAM role used by CloudWatch Logs to write records to the logging stream.
+The <code>LoggingStreamRole</code> parameter sets the IAM role used by CloudWatch logs to write records to the logging stream.
 If left blank, a new role is created.

 <i>Required</i>: No (Default: Create new AWS::IAM::Role)